 Confirm the changes and save them to your vault

 The video below demonstrates how to change your password with KeeperFill

 To have Keeper automatically fill custom fields into login forms, simply create a custom field in your record, in the web vault with the name of the form field (e.g. "Account Number").
 If the name matches the field on the screen near the form field, Keeper will fill it for you.

 To make sure KeeperFill is able to locate the record in your vault to fill, be sure to set the Website Address in your record to the same domain as the website (e.g. amazon.com).

-You can continue to repeat this process for additional domain names by clicking the + Custom Field button again.
+Save.
+You can continue to repeat this process for additional domain names by repeating the steps above.